 As I mentioned earlier, the Neocortex, where the Higher Self lives, is responsible for mostly our imagination and creativity.
-Reading, as we all know, helps towards this direction.
-Just like going for a jog exercises your cardiovascular system, reading regularly improves memory function by giving your brain a good work out, more specifically the outer layer.
+Reading, as we all know, helps in this direction.
+Just like going for a jog exercises your cardiovascular system, reading regularly improves memory function by giving your brain a good workout, more specifically the outer layer.

 When you consume more art – observe paintings, listen to classical music, read books, have decent conversations with other people, paint pictures, create art yourself – you develop your brain.
 At least the part you want to improve.

 By consuming more art I don’t mean playing video games or watching YouTube videos.
-Such type of endeavors are passive.
-You don’t really harness your brain while you do them.
-Reading on the other hand, is turning on your Neocortex brain.
+Such types of endeavors

 The Lower Self is pure evil.
 Arrogant and at the same time seductive.
 You’ll never truly win the war with it.
 You will never win because the Reptile brain it’s the core of your brain.
 It’s the chief elder of the elders.
 The CEO of the brain.

-You can look at the Higher Self is the rebel.
-A youngster who hates restrictions and feels disgusted everytime the Lower Self overeats.
+You can look at the Higher Self as the rebel.
+A youngster who hates restrictions and feels disgusted every time the Lower Self overeats.
 Someone who wants to break free from the norm and make a difference in the world.
 Create something.
 Become something more.

 But in order to give the steering wheel to the motivated lad, you need to pump him up.
 The best way to do this is to expose him to the world.
 Diving into a good book opens up a whole world of knowledge.
 The more you read, the more things you will know.
 You’ll see problems from different perspectives and you’ll improve your problems solving skills.

 Eventually, this simple act will help you slay your Lower Self.